astropy/halotools/docs/tutorials/raw_halocats.rst

 the case for much larger catalogs, and so Halotools issues messages describing the status of the reduction along the way.

-The first required argument passed to `-~halotools.sim_manager.CatalogManager.process_raw_halocat` is simply the filename that the method should use to look for the ASCII data.
+In the above call to `~halotools.sim_manager.CatalogManager.process_raw_halocat`, there were three required positional arguments.
+The first is simply the filename (including absolute path) that the method should use to look for the ASCII data.
 The second two arguments, ``simname`` and ``halo_finder``, tell Halotools how to interpret the columns of data in the file.

 Under the hood, the ``simname`` and ``halo_finder`` trigger Halotools to look for a `~halotools.sim_manager.HaloCat` object with matching ``simname`` and ``halo_finder``.
-If you want to use `-~halotools.sim_manager.CatalogManager` to process your halo catalogs, you must either choose one of the supported combinations of simulation/halo-finder, or write your own `~halotools.sim_manager.HaloCat` object.
+If you want to use `~halotools.sim_manager.CatalogManager` to process your halo catalogs, you must either choose one of the supported combinations of simulation/halo-finder, or write your own `~halotools.sim_manager.HaloCat` object.
 This latter option is